Top 22 Free Project Management Software Choices To Boost Productivity in 2024

 - 200MB of storage

-But for those with lighter project management needs and a team of 10 or less, get started with Hive Free today to access all the features you need to keep your workday on track!
+For those with lighter project management needs and small teams, get started with Hive Solo today to access all the features you need to keep your workday on track!
+Hive Solo is the best free project management software for Mac because you’re able to download thee native Hive software and access the full features for two weeks.

 2. Zoho Projects